sirasris/AI_Academy_2020/README.md

 ## **Problem 3: The Tale of Two Wat**

 For this problem, you are tasked to develop a machine learning model that takes a photo as input and classify whether that photo contains Wat Prakaew or Wat Po.
 Gather your dataset from photos on the internet.
-[Here](https://drive.google.com/open?id=1mdZLeiG0NSR6idRFCs9k_1GAsJ59riDK) are some photos that we expect your model to be able to correctly classify
+[Here](https://drive.google.com/open?id=1mdZLeiG0NSR6idRFCs9k_1GAsJ59riDK) are some example photos that you should try to handle.

 ---